TRIGGER WARNING: THIS ARTICLE REFERS TO SECONDARY BREAST CANCER

 Secondary/Metastatic/Advanced/Stage 4 When the cancer has travelled beyond the breast to other parts of the body, including the liver, lung and bones.
 It is treatable but not curable.
 See our support pages about secondary breast cancer for more information.

 Bisphosphonates Drugs, used in women who have been through the menopause, to reduce the risk of primary breast cancer spreading to the bones.
+They are also used in secondary breast cancer treatment when there is bone involvement to help strengthen the bones.
 See the Breast Cancer Now website for more information.

 Lymphoedema An accumulation of lymph fluid causing swelling.
 It usually affects the forearm, hands and fingers, but it can also affect the breast.
 See our Lymphoedema Q&A for more information.